arocks/edge-docs/docs/FAQ.md

 Later you can use environment variables say in production which will override the values in your `local.env`.
 For security reasons, `local.env` will be ignored by git.
 So make sure you have noted the details in this file seperately.

+### Why do I get an ImproperlyConfigured exception about "SECRET_KEY setting must not be empty", after installation?

+You need to copy `local.env` file as mentioned in the installation steps.
+The previous answer explains why this is needed.

 ### Why do I keep getting "OSError: decoder zip not available" errors?

 This is a problem with Pillow library being unable to handle PNG files.
 Since Pillow is usually compiled while installing the dependencies in `requirements.txt`, you will need to reinstall Pillow.